This blog may contain affiliate links. Read our disclosure policy for more info.

 All Roam buses have electronic fareboxes, so you can pay with any credit card with a chip in it.
 They also accept both Canadian and American currencies – just not pennies or bills larger than $20.
 If you have the exact change, this is preferred.

-New in 2022: If you want to visit Moraine Lake too, you can buy the new bus pass called the ROAM Superpass.
-This pass is $25 but includes a ride on the Lake Connector Shuttle, meaning you can also get to Moraine Lake!
+If you want to visit Moraine Lake too, you can buy the new bus pass called the ROAM Superpass.
+This pass is $25 CAD but includes a ride on the Lake Connector Shuttle, meaning you can also get to Moraine Lake!
 How it works is with your Superpass you will ride the ROAM bus to Lake Louise Lakefront, explore Lake Louise, and then get on the Parks Canada Connector Shuttle that takes you to Moraine Lake before returning back the way you came.
 Previously, this connector shuttle was only available to Park and Ride users, but not this year!
 ROAM Superpasss users will also be able to ride the connector shuttle -how convenient!

 Free Connector for those Staying in Lake Louise Village and Lake Louise Campground